dan-t/cpp-typecheck/README.md

 Usage
 -----

-Type checking a source file with a database:
+Type checking a source file:

+    $> cpp-typecheck  /absolute_path_to/SomeSource.cpp

+This will search for a database named `compile_commands.json` upwards the directory tree starting at the directory `/absolute_path_to/`.
+Then `SomeSource.cpp` is looked up in the database, the compiler command is executed and the compiler output is output.

+This makes it possible to use `cpp-typecheck` as a compiler replacement in editors that parse the output of the compiler and display the errors.

+If the database isn't reachable through the source file directory then the database has also to be given:

     $> cpp-typecheck  /absolute_path_to/SomeSource.cpp  path_to/compile_commands.json

-This will look up `SomeSource.cpp` in `compile_commands.json`, executes the compiler command and outputs the output of the compiler.

-This makes it possible to use `cpp-typecheck` as a compiler replacement in editors that parse the output of the compiler and display the errors.

 Text Editor Integration
 -----------------------